DanThomp507/TODO-Flask/README.md

 # TODO App

-Built with Python and Flask
+Built with React, Python and Flask